EPFLiGHT/predicting-poverty-through-time/README.md

 1. Get a free [ngork](https://ngrok.com/) account (you don't have to download ngrok, we'll just use the Authtoken).
 2. Once logged in your ngork account, use this [link](https://dashboard.ngrok.com/get-started/your-authtoken) to see your Authtoken and copy it.
-3. Load on Google Colab the notebook [colab_ssh](colab_ssh.ipynb) and fill it with the missing values (your ngork token and the password you'd like to use to connect to the host).
+3. Using the provided link, open the notebook [SSH-Colab_sample](https://colab.research.google.com/drive/1Hrol-tbYl81RV6XmLCUvBMingZg1bZZZ?usp=sharing) and copy it in your Google Drive.
+Then fill it with the missing values (your ngork token and the password you'd like to use to connect to the host).
 4. Run the notebook and copy the output, as it will be our configuration for the SSH connection (you have to give Colab the permissions to access your Google Drive account).
 5. Open VSCode and change the SSH settings: press <kbd>CTRL</kbd> + <kbd>SHIFT</kbd> + <kbd>P</kbd>, select *Open SSH Configuration File* and then any of the file listed.
 Paste there the output of the Colab session and save.
 6. Now it's time to connect to the host: press again <kbd>CTRL</kbd> + <kbd>SHIFT</kbd> + <kbd>P</kbd>, select *Connect to Host* and then *google_colab_ssh*.